iron-software/IronDrawing.Examples/examples/create-and-cast-croprectangle/README.md

 > Full guide: [Create and cast croprectangle](https://ironsoftware.com/open-source/csharp/drawing/examples/create-and-cast-croprectangle/)

 `Rectangle` and `RectangleF` are integral components of IronDrawing, allowing you to crop images effectively.
-These can be seamlessly integrated by converting instances from `System.Drawing.Rectangle` or `System.Drawing.RectangleF` to `IronSoftware.Drawing.Rectangle` or `IronSoftware.Drawing.RectangleF` through the use of the `Cast` method.
+These can be integrated by converting instances from `System.Drawing.Rectangle` or `System.Drawing.RectangleF` to `IronSoftware.Drawing.Rectangle` or `IronSoftware.Drawing.RectangleF` through the use of the `Cast` method.

 ## Utilizing `Rectangle` & `RectangleF`